Pause and Reflect: Supporting Children Through Big Feelings

 Some moments call for listening rather than doing.
 Letting your child know, “I’m here.
 I’m listening,” can create space for feelings to be expressed rather than acted out.

 You don’t need to solve, fix, or change the feeling.
 Presence and curiosity are often enough.
+In the Aware Parenting approach, emotional listening is understood as deeply reparative:

 Children still need boundaries, especially when emotions are big.
 A loving limit means saying “no” to a behaviour while saying “yes” to the feeling underneath it.